melvinlee/kong-plugin-json-threat-protection/README.md

-# JWT Upstream plugin for Kong
+# JSON Threat Protection plugin for Kong
 [![][t1t-logo]][Trust1Team-url]

 Kong is a scalable, open source API Layer *(also known as an API Gateway, or